microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

     (validate new configuration)
                 |
                 V
-          IConfigValidator --(report 'unhealthy' states for services and replicas with config validation errors)--> IServiceFabricCaller --> FabricClient
+          IConfigValidator --(report 'unhealthy' states for services and replicas with config validation errors)--> ICachedServiceFabricCaller --> FabricClient
                 |
     (assemble a complete YARP configuration)
                 |